Social security in India: National Social Assistance Scheme

-The National Social Assistance Programme is a Centrally Sponsored Scheme of the Government of India that provides solidarity financial assistance to people who are unable to work, widows/widowers and persons with disabilities in the form of social pensions.
-In 2020, this program cost the government $2.5 billion, highlighting cuts in welfare spending despite the COVID-19 lockdown.
+The National Social Assistance Programme is a Centrally Sponsored Scheme of the Government of India that provides solidarity financial benefits to elderly people who were unable to work and has no other pension rights, widows/widowers who's left without the family breadwinner and persons with disabilities in the form of social pensions.
+As of 2023, there are more than 29 million NSAP beneficiaries in India.
+The central government's allocation to the NSAP budget (which forms 60% of the expenditure on this scheme) is ₹9636 crore in 2023, highlighting constant cuts to the budget over the years.

 Welfare measures in various states

 Below are some of the measures undertaken at the state level for social security and welfare purposes in India.